Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Reinforcement Learning

-where $Q(s, a)$ is the current approximation for the optimal action-value function and $\alpha$ is the learning rate.
-This update adjusts the current estimate toward a new target that combines the immediate reward and the best predicted future return.
+where $\alpha$ is the learning rate and $Q(s,a)$ is the current approximation of the optimal action-value function.
 Over many iterations, provided all state-action pairs are adequately explored, $Q(s,a)$ converges to $q_{*}(s,a)$.
-The optimal policy is then obtained by selecting, in each state, the action that maximizes the action-value function:

-If the transition from the equation (\ref{eq:Bellman}) to the update rule (\ref{eq:Q-update}) appears unclear, Appendix~\ref{sec:appA} provides a helpful explanation of the general idea.

-A key strength of Q-learning is its off-policy nature: it can learn the optimal policy even while following a different exploratory strategy.
-To achieve a balance between exploration and exploitation, we employ an $\varepsilon$-greedy protocol.
-Under this policy, the agent selects the action with the highest estimated value (the greedy action) with probability $1-\varepsilon$ and a random action with probability $\varepsilon$.
-A complete pseudocode for the Q-learning algorithm is presented below:\\
+The optimal policy is then obtained by selecting, in each state, the action that maximizes the action-value function $\pi^*= \argmax_a q_{*}(s,a)$.
+A key strength of Q-learning is its off-policy nature: the optimal policy can be learned while following a different exploratory strategy.
+To balance exploration and exploitation during training, we employ an $\varepsilon$-greedy protocol, in which the action maximizing $Q(s,a)$ is chosen with probability $1-\varepsilon$, while a random action is selected with probability $\varepsilon$.